chrisyeo/command-on-demand/README.md

 # command-on-demand
 Enable Self-Service MDM command invocation, without exposing Jamf API credentials in scripts.

+## How does that work then?
+`command-on-demand` is a web service which sits between your scripts and the Jamf API.

+The service exposes a small API surface which your scripts call, authorised with a separate bearer token.

+Various checks are carried out to determine how requests are sent to Jamf (or if they should be sent at all).

+## Warning
 **☠️ THIS TOOL CAN CAUSE IMMEDIATE AND IRREVERSIBLE DATA LOSS ☠️**
 - Make sure you _fully understand_ how it works before venturing further
 - Any example scripts, extension attributes and configurations are purely for convenience and to help you understand and get started with the tool
 - **_Always_** use test devices when first trying this out and when testing your deployment
 - Use a test/sandbox Jamf instance where possible
 - See disclaimers below and in LICENSE file

-## How does that work then?
-`command-on-demand` is a web service which sits between your scripts and the Jamf API.

-The service exposes a small API surface which your scripts call, authorised with a separate bearer token.

-Various checks are carried out to determine how requests are sent to Jamf (or if they should be sent at all).

 ## Use cases
 This tool was built with a few specific use cases in mind